Boston Car Accidents are on the Rise

 Local police closed off the area where the crash took place.
 Crews worked quickly to repair the damage to the utility pole.
 Law enforcement stated that the crash is currently under investigation.
 The driver will likely face charges for the serious pedestrian-car accident.
 Our Boston failure to yield accident lawyers can help you through this if you were hit by a driver’s failure to yield.

 Boston Driver Kills a Bicyclist of Massachusetts Avenue

 On April 22, a driver collided with a bicyclist on the corner of Massachusetts and Harrison Avenues.
-The driver remained on the scene of the pedestrian-car accident.
+The driver remained on the scene.
 A witness to the pedestrian accident reported that a second hit-and-run driver might have been involved in the accident.
 News photographs from the scene showed that the police had stopped a large flatbed truck near the crash site.
 The entire length of Massachusetts Avenue has been declared a threat to public safety by the City of Boston due to the high number of car accidents that take place there.

 Contact Our Boston Car Accident Lawyers

-If you have become injured in a Boston car accident, you might be entitled to compensation.
-Contact the Law Office of John J. Sheehan today to schedule your initial consultation and learn how our personal injury team can fight for your rights.
+If you have been hurt, you might be entitled to compensation.
+Contact Boston personal injury lawyer John J. Sheehan today to schedule your initial consultation and learn how our personal injury team can fight for your rights.